Vampire Princess Miyu: OVA series characters

 A cynical, stubborn and knowledgeable spiritualist who meets Miyu during a job in Kyoto.
 Their paths cross throughout the series as Himiko searches for her, initially convinced that she is a monster with no redeeming qualities, but later changing her mind after learning more about her and Larva.
-At the end of the fourth OVA, Himiko is shocked to remember that she met Miyu when she was a child.
+At the end of the fourth OVA, Himiko is shocked to realize she met Miyu as a child.
 It is implied that she has vampiric traits that have yet to manifest, as she was the first human to exchange blood with Miyu after she became the Guardian.